amitx2209/electricity-load-forecasting/README.md

 ## 💾 Model Selection and Saving

 After evaluation, the best-performing model was retrained and saved for future predictions.
-The trained model was serialized and reused for making new electricity load predictions without retraining.
+Each trained model was serialized and reused for making new electricity load predictions without retraining.

 ---